-What on-centre spacing actually measures
+What on-center spacing actually measures

-Common spacings you will see:
+Standard US spacings you will see:

 How spacing interacts with span

-Spacing never works alone — it is always in tension with span (how far each joist reaches between supports) and member size.
+Spacing never works alone.
+It is always in tension with span (how far each joist reaches between supports) and member size.
 The general relationships, all else equal:

-• Wider spacing uses fewer joists but asks more of each one, so you may need a deeper or stronger member, or a shorter span.
+- Wider spacing uses fewer joists but asks more of each one, so you may need a deeper or stronger member, or a shorter span.

 Representing spacing on the plan